Symbolizing History & Progress

-When creating your designs, remember the five basic principles of flag design according to the North American Vexillological Association:
+Designs for the new Cedar Rapids flag follow the five basic principles of good flag design published by the North American Vexillological Association:

-- Keep It Simple: The flag should be so simple it can be drawn from memory.
+- Keep It Simple: A flag should be so simple it can be drawn from memory.

-- Use Meaningful Symbolism: The flag’s images, colors, or patterns should relate to what it symbolizes.
+- Use Meaningful Symbolism: A flag’s images, colors, or patterns should relate to what it symbolizes.

 - Use 2-3 Basic Colors: Limit the number of colors on the flag to three which contrast well and come from the standard color set.

 - No Lettering or Seals: Never use writing of any kind or an organization’s seal.